levisstrauss/Product-project/README.md

 ---------------------- Product ---------------------->

     - Project description:
-      The project has been developed with React in the front and Spring Boot in the backend.
+      This project has been developed with React in the front and Spring Boot in the backend.
 All data are persisted using the H2 database of spring boot allowing us to share all the data via an API call handled by Axios The user can do a simple CRUD of a product with content: ID, name, description,